samchenghowing/Web-Study-Platform-with-GenAI-Stack/readme.md

     - RAG Disabled (pure LLM response)
     - RAG Enabled (vector + knowledge graph context)
 - allow to generate a high quality support ticket for the current conversation based on the style of highly rated questions in the database.
+- Chat histories are stored in mongo DB

 ### - Question / Answer with a local PDF
 This application lets you load a local PDF into text